-Popular words of the English language.
-List of basic English words for live communication.
-Greetings and goodbyes
+Popular words in English.
+A list of basic English words for live communication.
+Greetings and farewells

-If you want to take the first step in English, we recommend that you first learn the 100 most important English words, which, according to research by linguists, are the most frequently used words in the English language.
+If you want to take the first step in English, we recommend that you first learn one hundred most important English words, which, according to research by linguists, are the most frequently used words in the English language.

-Lexicologists have been and are still doing work on calculating the most common words in the English language in order to make life easier for everyone who studies English.
-They do this work by analyzing all kinds of English texts.
-Scientists even created the so-called code of texts of the English language (Oxford English Corpus), which included billions of written English texts.
-After analyzing all this material with the help of modern computing technologies, they made a "squeeze" in the form of a hundred of the most frequently used words.
-It is these words that are recommended to learn first of all!
+Lexicologists have carried out and are still working on calculating the most common words in the English language in order to make life easier for everyone who is learning English.
+They carry out this work by analyzing all kinds of English texts.
+Scientists even created the so-called Oxford English Corpus, which includes billions of written English texts.
+Having analyzed all this material using modern computing technologies, they made a “squeeze” in the form of the hundred most frequently used words.
+It is recommended to learn these words first of all!

-We, in turn, have finalized this dictionary hundred, adding to each word a translation, pronunciation, a brief comment and examples.
+We, in turn, have finalized this vocabulary hundred, adding translation, pronunciation, short commentary and examples to each word.

 the– definite article, not translated